On homological properties of the category of $\mathbb{F}_1$-representations over a linear quiver of type $\mathbb{A}_n$: Preliminaries

 \subsection{Vector space over $\mathbb{F}_1$}

 A finite dimensional {\it $\mathbb{F}_1$-vector space} is a finite pointed set $V:=(V,0_V)$.
 We say that $V$ is of dimension $\dim V:=|V|-1$.
 An {\it $\mathbb{F}_1$-linear map} from $V:=(V,0_V)$ to $W:=(W,0_W)$ is a pointed function $f:V\to W$ such that $f|_{V\backslash f^{-1}(0_W)}$ is an injection.
-We denote by $f^t: W\to V$ the {\it duality} of $f$, which is the pointed function defined by $f^t(w)=f^{-1}(w)$ for $0_W\neq w\in \opname{im} f=f(V)$ and $f(w)=0_V$ otherwise.
+We denote by $f^t: W\to V$ the {\it duality} of $f$, which is the pointed function defined by $f^t(w)=f^{-1}(w)$ for $0_W\neq w\in \opname{im} f=f(V)$ and $f^t(w)=0_V$ otherwise.

 Denote by $\text{Vect}(\mathbb{F}_1)$ the category of finite dimensional vector spaces over $\mathbb{F}_1$, whose objects are finite dimensional vector spaces over $\mathbb{F}_1$, while morphisms are $\mathbb{F}_1$-linear maps.
 The category $\text{Vect}(\mathbb{F}_1)$ has almost all the good properties of the category of vector spaces over a field except that the homomorphism space $\Hom(V,W)$ from $V$ to $W$ has no additive structure, which is only a pointed set, equivalently, an $\mathbb{F}_1$-vector space.
 We refer to \cites{Sz12,JS23} for details.
-By abuse of notation, we also denote by $\mathbb{F}_1$ the one-dimensional $\mathbb{F}_1$-vector space.
+Following \cite{Sz12}, we denote by $\mathbf{k}$ the one-dimensional $\mathbb{F}_1$-vector space.